The Favourites of Thor Pedersen

 My favourite restaurant is Allegretto in Valparaiso, Chile.
 It is an Italian restaurant, and it is perfect.
 It looks and feels nice, the music is great, the food is amazing, the service is top-notch and it is affordable.

-The Favourites of Jonny Blair
+The Favourites of Mark Brawler

 Home Noodles, Hong Kong